nens/threedi-docs/source/d_building_w_modeller_interface.rst

 Import from SUF-HYD
 ^^^^^^^^^^^^^^^^^^^

-SUF-HYD is a Dutch standardized format for transferring data of sewerage systems for hydraulic analyses.
+SUF-HYD is a Dutch standardised format for transferring data of sewerage systems for hydraulic analyses.
 This tool allows an automated import of the sewerage data in the 3Di model database.

 Before you can use the tool, make sure you have :ref:`downloaded an empty spatialite <empty_database>`.
 The SUF-HYD data will be imported to this spatialite.
 Save the Sqlite to a location fo choice on your computer.